ChamberJr/cko-payment-gateway-challenge-dotnet/src/PaymentGateway.Api/DesignDecisions.md

     * Injecting an IHttpClientFactory in to allow unit testing.

 * Program
-    * I've supressed the automatic model validation filter as we have extra validation we want to perform, so we can do it all at once.
+    * I've suppressed the automatic model validation filter as we have extra validation we want to perform, so we can do it all at once.

 * ServiceRegistration
     * Pulling service registration out of Program to split responsibilities